Astronomy EssentialsSpace

 Obviously, you see the sun during the day.
 But paradoxically, we should never look at it, because direct observation damages our eyes.
 So never look right at the sun.
 Gazing at the sun directly can damage your eyes.

 The sun has an 11-year cycle, during which the dark sunspots on the sun’s surface wax and wane.
-We’re in the beginning phase of a solar cycle now, with frequent and some impressive sunspots.
-And, in the coming years, the number of spots on the sun should continue increasing until the solar cycle peaks.
+We’re in an active phase of the solar cycle now, with frequent and impressive sunspots.

 Read more: EarthSky’s Today’s Sun Activity Article

-Also, we recommend this website Spaceweather.com, they track sunspots, solar activity and offer mobile phone alerts.
+We also recommend the website Spaceweather.com, which tracks sunspots, solar activity and offers mobile phone alerts.

 Read more: Do-it-yourself sunspot watching from SpaceWeather.com